onehashai/onehash-connect/help/export-your-organization.md

 !!! warn ""

-    These instructions are specific to the hosted Zulip Cloud service.
+    These instructions are specific to the hosted OneHash Connect Cloud service.
     If you're running your own server, you may be looking for our documentation on [server export and import][export-and-import] or [server backups][production-backups].

-Zulip has high quality export tools that can be used to migrate from the hosted Zulip Cloud service to your own servers.
-Two types of data exports are available to all Zulip Cloud organizations:
+OneHash Connect has high quality export tools that can be used to migrate from the hosted OneHash Connect Cloud service to your own servers.
+Two types of data exports are available to all OneHash Connect Cloud organizations:

 * [**Export of public data**](#export-of-public-data): Complete data for your organization *other than* [private stream](/help/stream-permissions) messages